 -

-- On the display, there should be a cloud icon in the top row.
+- The terminal display should have a cloud icon in the top row.

 -